awaltrip/game-of-life/README.md

 # Conway's Game of Life

-This program calculates the next generation of Conway’s Game of Life given any initial state.
+This command-line program calculates and displays the next generation of Conway’s Game of Life given any initial state.
+The language I chose for this program is Java.
+Testing was done using JUnit tests and manual tests (i.e. running the program).

+### About the Game of Life

 The playing field for the game of life consists of a two-dimensional grid of cells.
 Each cell is identified as either alive or dead.

-To determine the next generation of the grid, follow these rules:
+To determine the next generation of the grid, the program follows these rules:

 1. Any live cell with fewer than two live neighbors dies, as if caused by under-population.
 2. Any live cell with more than three live neighbors dies, as if by overcrowding.